New season, new coefficient battles

 Budućnost was in a two-horse race with Sutjeska for much of the season.
 When the dust settled, the Podgorica-based club won the title on head-to-head.
 They will enter the Champions League’s preliminary round.
 Sutjeska will enter the Conference League Q1 alongside Arsenal Tivat, the team they defeated in the Montenegrin Cup final.

 Perhaps having three clubs in Europe will present an opportunity for Montenegro to make some headway in the rankings.
 More points for a win will come in handy.
-With two European regulars, they chance is to build upon their sluggish 1.750 points won across the two most recent seasons.
+With two European regulars, they have the chance to build upon their sluggish 1.750 points won across the two most recent seasons.

 Andorra